SAP-samples/teched2022-DT260/exercises/ex4/README.md

 ## Summary

-You've now learned to deep dive into process analytics.
-The SAP Signavio Process Explorer offers a comprehensive overview on next generation practices, supported by Machine Learning, Automation, or simply optimized Fiori Apps!
+You made it! 🥳 You've now learned to deep dive into process analytics.
+Learned how the SAP Signavio Process Explorer offers a comprehensive overview on next generation practices, where processes can be enhanced using Machine Learning, Automation, or simply by leveraging modern Fiori Apps!

-Continue to - DT262 to learn more on how to automate SAP S/4HANA with SAP Build Process Automation!
+Now head over to - **DT262 to learn more on how to automate SAP S/4HANA with SAP Build Process Automation!**